cliffjsgit/class7-slides/slides.md

 # Exercise 13.3
 #
-# Grading Guidelines:
-# - No answer variable is needed.
-Grading script will call function.
-# - Function "strip_and_lower" should return a list of the 20 most frequently
-# used words in the book in order of usage, decending.
-#
 # Question 1
 # 1. Modify the function from the previous exercise to return a list of the
 # 20 most frequently used words in the book in order of usage, decending.